The CHONQUER study

 Why are we doing this study?

 Chondrosarcoma is a serious condition and has no approved medications.
 New treatment options are urgently needed.
-In this study, researchers aim to find out if the study drug, an investigational treatment, may be safe and effective in managing this rare bone sarcoma.
+In this study, researchers aim to find out whether the study drug, an investigational treatment (a medicine being studied in a research setting, which has not yet been approved for this type of cancer), may be safe and effective in managing this rare bone sarcoma.

 By participating, you will help researchers learn more about this rare bone cancer and provide hope for better care for others living with chondrosarcoma in the future.